This article was contributed by Raphael Grunfeld a partner at Carter Ledyard & Milburn in New York.

 On a trade treaty with the UK alone Clinton equivocated: “We have to make clear America’s steadfast commitment to the special relationship with Britain and the transatlantic alliance with Europe.”

 Is this just election talk?
-Will Clinton, if elected, come off the fence in favour of a US/UK trade treaty?
-Can Trump, if elected, ever be trusted to keep his promise?
+Can Trump ever be trusted to keep his promise?